 Where fun & education collide

-LINDSAY DAULT, Former Owner of Urban Bee Supplies Inc., Current Owner Urban Bee Honey Farm
+LINDSAY DAULT, Former Owner of Urban Bee Supplies Inc, Current Owner Country Bee Honey Farm

-Lindsay Dault is a Master Beekeeper, BCHPA certified instructor, adviser to the Senate on Honeybee health, a published beekeeper in Backyard Roots, and a teacher to hundreds of students.
+Lindsay Dault is a Master Beekeeper, BCHPA certified instructor, former adviser to the Senate on honeybee health, a published beekeeper in Backyard Roots, and a teacher to hundreds of students.
 She started Urban Bee Supplies over 10 years ago, when she thought she might get bored being a mom.
 She has since relocated her family of five to Victoria to pursue her dream of running a honey bee farm with her husband.
-Urban Bee Honey Farm is the collaboration of both partners' hobbies, Jason does the birds, and Lindsay does the bees!
+Country Bee Honey Farm is the collaboration of both partners' hobbies: Jason does the birds, and Lindsay does the bees!
 They manage approximately 80 hives on the Saanich Peninsula, where they collect neighbourhood honey and produce seasonal nucs.

 Lindsay's passion for beekeeping and teaching is clear when she stands in front of her students.
 She correlates basic human activities with activities the bees perform in the hive.
-This instills the basic fundamentals all beekeepers must understand and elevates them from being good beekeepers to becoming great beekeepers.
+This helps firmly instill the fundamentals all beekeepers must understand and elevates them from being good beekeepers to becoming great beekeepers.

-JULIA COMMON, BSc and MSc Agriculture // Chief Beekeeper for Hives for Humanity.
+JULIA COMMON, BSc & MSc Agriculture, Owner of Bees Actually, former Chief Beekeeper of Hives for Humanity